davsim1/SpotWars/README.md

 of the worlds on the map, you win.

 Choose a world's color by clicking on it then clicking the color.
-Select a world by clicking on it, and deselect it by clicking on it again.
+Select a world by clicking on it, and deselect it by clicking off of it.
 Only one world can be selected at a time.
 Attack another player's world (or a neutral one) by selecting a world and clicking on an enemy's.
 One world can attack many worlds as long as they are in range.
 A player can transfer points between worlds of like colors by selecting a world to give